 Surround Yourself with Extroverts:

-A good number of my friends are outgoing chit-chat boxes and I love them for it.
+A good number of my friends have really strong extroverted personalities and I love them for it.
 Reason being, without them I’m pretty sure I’d be holed up in my house forever, binge-watching my favourite shows on Netflix without a care in the world.
 Extroverted friends or colleagues shove you out of your comfort zone every once in a while and aid development of people’s skills, which is currently one of the most valuable skills on the market.

 Don’t feel guilty for downtime:

 I’ve had to decline a handful of blogger events because, at that point, my solitude was more important.
 At first, it might feel like the only way to succeed is to be present at every function/event that requires a part of you – but it’s not.
 It’s necessary to pick what feeds your energy and not just for Insta-worthy photos.
 For someone that juggles two full-time responsibilities, (re post here), those down times are essential to me to recharge so I can be on top of my game.